-There is also uncertainty as to whether the courts of the Cayman Islands would:
+There are uncertainties as to whether Cayman Islands courts would:

 - recognize or enforce against us or our directors, judgments of courts of the United States based on certain civil liability provisions of U.S. securities laws; and - entertain original actions brought in the Cayman Islands, based on certain civil liability provisions of U.S. securities laws that are penal in nature.